Best MySQL GUI Clients for 2026: Why Pluk's Notebook Agent Stands Out

 But modern MySQL workflows also raise a new question: can the tool help you move from "I need to understand this" to something actionable without bouncing between SQL editor, ChatGPT, spreadsheet, and charting tool?

-1. Pluk: Best for turning MySQL questions into analysis
+1. Pluk: Best native MySQL client for AI-assisted analysis on Mac

 Why Pluk stands out for MySQL